dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

-Because a table control displays more complex information than a list control, two init-keywords, ``headings:`` and ``generators:`` are used to create the contents of a table control, based on the control’s items.
+Because a table control displays more complex information than a list control, two init-keywords, ``headings:`` and ``generators:`` are used to create the contents of a table control, based on the control's items.

 -  ``headings:`` This takes a sequence of strings that are used as the labels for each column in the control.